Blog

 Emergency Travel Documents

-If your passport is lost/stolen in Spain, apply for an Emergency Travel Document (ETD) at the British consulate.
+If your passport is lost or stolen in Spain, apply for an Emergency Travel Document (ETD) at the British Embassy or Consulate.
 ETDs are valid only for direct return to the UK.
 Biometric registration may still be required when exiting Spain, so report lost passports immediately.

 Healthcare